telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

   EOF
   ```

-  There are two JSON special parameters when a susbscription is sent:
+  There are three JSON special parameters when a susbscription is sent:
   * `attributes`: Refers to the attributes that will be notified to `Cygnus`.
 If empty, all attributes will be notified to `Cygnus`.
 If not, only the attributes wrote here will be notified.
 In this case, if `Orion` receive a change for the attribute `price` in entity `Book1` all the attributes (`title`, `pages` and `price`) will be sent to `Cygnys`.
   * `condValues`: List of attributes that `Book1` has.
 When a subscription is done to an entity their attributes must be sent to `Orion`
+  * `reference`: Destination of notifications.
+In this case we use `http://localhost:5050/notify` but you can configure it with your own destination.
+This parameter involve that our `Cygnus` must be configured as destination.

   Once sent, you will receive something like that:
   ```